philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_saed_vtk.rst

 an index (0,1,2...) to account for situations with multiple diffraction intensity outputs.

+The *overwrite* keyword will continuously overwrite the output file with the latest output, so that it only contains one timestep worth of output.
+This option can only be used with the *ave running* setting.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This fix is part of the DIFFRACTION package.
-It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package
-<Build_package>` page for more info.

-No information about this fix is written to :doc:`binary restart files
-<restart>`.
-None of the :doc:`fix_modify <fix_modify>` options are
-relevant to this fix.
+No information about this fix is written to :doc:`binary restart files <restart>`.
+None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during :doc:`energy minimization <minimize>`.

 Restrictions
 """"""""""""